OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 We suggest that there are two barriers to the dimerization of the PH-TH module of Btk.
 First, the dimer interface of the PH domain is probably closed in the monomeric protein.
 Second, an electrostatic repulsion between PH domains further impedes dimerization.
 IP6 binding might stabilize the open form of the PH-TH module allosterically, while also alleviating the electrostatic repulsion.

-## Conclusions
+### Conclusions

 Our studies on Btk have revealed the structural basis for its autoinhibition.
 One key finding is that the Src-like module of Btk adopts a compact and autoinhibited form that resembles the autoinhibited structures of the Src kinases and c-Abl, in which the SH3 domain binds to the SH2-kinase linker and holds the kinase domain in an inactive conformation.
 Our structure of the PH-TH-kinase construct of Btk shows that the PH-TH module stablizes the inactive conformation of the kinase domain, as well as the assembled conformation of the Src-like module of Btk.

-A second, and quite unexpected, finding is that IP
+A second, and quite unexpected, finding is that IP6 can activate Btk strongly by binding to a newly identified site on the PH domain, probably by promoting transient dimerization of the PH-TH module.
+Because IP6 synthesis requires the precursor molecule IP3, which is itself produced as a result of Btk activation, a transient elevation of IP6 may create a positive feedback loop for Btk activation, either on the membrane or in the cytoplasm.
+Formation of the Saraste dimer interface is compatible with the simultaneous engagement of PIP3 by both PH domains in the dimer, raising the possibility that IP6 can stimulate dimerization of membrane-tethered Btk (Figure 10).
+IP6 binding to the peripheral binding site may also enhance PIP3 affinity in the canonical binding site and sensitize Btk to PIP3 levels.
+The linker connecting the PH-TH unit to the SH3 domain promotes dimerization of Btk by interacting with the SH3 domain of a second molecule, providing an additional mechanism for Btk dimerization at high local concentration (Laederach et al., 2002).
+High levels of IP6 may down-regulate the amount of Btk on membranes by competing for PIP3 binding in the canonical binding site, as proposed for Akt1 regulation by IP7 (Chakraborty et al., 2010).

 ![Figure 10.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig10-v2.jpg)

 **Figure 10.:** (A) The PH-TH module stabilizes the assembled conformation of the Src-like module of Btk in its inactive conformation.
 The activation of Btk involves formation of a transient dimer through the PH-TH module, which promotes trans-autophosphorylation and activates Btk.
 The stimulation of dimerization could occur at the membrane or in solution, as in our experiments.
 (B) IP6 may stimulate membrane-tethered Btk.
 Formation of the Saraste dimer is compatible with the simultaneous engagement of PIP3 by both PH domains in the dimer, and is compatible with the binding of IP6 at the peripheral binding site.
-This raises the possibility that IP6 can stimulate dimerization of the membrane-tethered Btk.DOI: http://dx.doi.org/10.7554/eLife.06074.023
+This raises the possibility that IP6 can stimulate dimerization of the membrane-tethered Btk.

 ![Figure 10—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig10-figsupp1-v2.jpg)

 **Figure 10—figure supplement 1.:** The alignment was performed using ClustalW2 (Larkin et al., 2007) and visualized by Espript3 (Robert and Gouet, 2014).
 The alignment shows that the adoption of the compact autoinhibited conformation by the Src-like module, seen in our crystal structures, is likely to be conserved in Itk.
-In contrast, residues at the Saraste dimer interface and at the peripheral IP6 binding site in Btk are not conserved in Itk.DOI: http://dx.doi.org/10.7554/eLife.06074.024
+In contrast, residues at the Saraste dimer interface and at the peripheral IP6 binding site in Btk are not conserved in Itk.

 The Src-like modules of Btk and Itk have 55% sequence identity, with all the residues critical for maintaining the assembled and autoinhibited Src-like conformation of Btk conserved in Itk (Figure 10—figure supplement 1).
 The Src-like module of Itk is therefore likely also to adopt the assembled Src-like conformation when inactive.